-HEAT, HUMIDITY AND HARDWOODS
+HEAT, HUMIDITY AND DRY AIR

 Did you know that up to half the weight of freshly sawn wood is water?
 Furniture is crafted from wood that is carefully dried, retaining just enough moisture for the furniture to properly acclimate to the relative humidity in your home.
 The wood in furniture continues to exchange moisture with the air, shrinking and expanding in response to changes in relative humidity.

 Like your own skin, solid hardwood furniture's natural response to extremely dry air is to lose moisture and to shrink slightly.
 The halves of an extension table may part slightly, or a few tiny openings may appear on a solid wood surface.
 This will correct itself as the relative humidity rises, and the wood absorbs enough moisture to expand slightly.

 On the other hand, if you don't have an air conditioner or dehumidifier, your home's relative humidity may get too high.
 Parts of your wood furniture may absorb excess moisture from the air and expand, perhaps causing drawers to stick.
 Once again, this will correct itself as your home's relative humidity decreases.
 The furniture's quality and sturdiness are not affected by these natural changes.

 Here are some ways to ensure your solid hardwood furniture's longevity:

 - For your comfort, as well as to protect your furniture, use a humidifier in the winter and an air conditioner in the summer to keep the relative humidity at 25 to 35 percent.

 - Avoid placing furniture directly in front of radiators, heat runs or fireplaces.

 - Don't expose hardwood furniture to continuous direct sunlight.
 Draw the curtains occasionally.